IRA Beneficiary TrustsIRA Distributions

 Other Benefits

 Besides stretching out the IRA benefit amount, an IRA Beneficiary Trust has other benefits.
 They allow you to control the cash flow to your beneficiaries.
 This prevents them from getting everything at once.
 An IRA beneficiary trust will also protect your beneficiary’s money from creditors, it protects the money during a bankruptcy or a divorce.
 This is the case because the beneficiary does not have direct access to the money.
 If they were to receive the IRA outright, there would be no protection.
-The divorce attorney in Boca Raton can help you resolve such issues in your favor.

 With an IRA Beneficiary Trust, you are also able to gift money to a minor.
 Usually, you cannot do this because custodians will not allow you to name a minor as the beneficiary of an IRA.
 However, with a trust, you can name a minor as a beneficiary, and appoint a guardian who will help them to manage the money and spend it wisely.